RadioFree/GetInvolved/README.md

 # First Steps

-1 - Join the project by signing up at radiofree.org/2020/join
+<b>1</b> - Join the project by signing up at <a href="https://radiofree.org/2020/join">radiofree.org</a>

-2 - Introduce yourself in the Discussion chat on the Wordpress Dashboard once you sign in.
+<b>2</b> - Introduce yourself in the Discussion chat on the Wordpress Dashboard once you sign in.

-3 - Once in the dashboard, you can chat with other users for help and discuss projects on the dashboard.
+<b>3</b> - Once in the dashboard, you can chat with other users for help and discuss projects on the dashboard.

 Anyone can contribute, and we will list all projects on the WordPress Dashboard.
 You can ask any questions in the chat, so don't be shy!
 Collaboration works best when people feel comfortable sharing their ideas, so try to use inclusive language and have an open mind when working with others.